8x8 board, captures are mandatory, pieces move and capture only forwards, kings can move backwards but are still slow, and promotion ends your turn.

-Offensively you can compel your opponent's pieces onto weak squares or force your opponent to open their back row.
-And defensively you can trade off your opponent's most dangerous pieces.
+Offensively you can use this to compel your opponent's pieces onto weak squares or force your opponent to open their back row.
+Defensively you can trade off your opponent's most dangerous attackers.
 This site is designed to help you practice seeing these tactics.

 Kings may move diagonally forward or backward one square and capture forward or backward by jumping over an enemy piece and landing in the empty square behind them.